Magnetic phase diagram and spin Hamiltonian of antiferromagnet Cs$_2$CoI$_4$

 \subsection{Heat Capacity}

 Typical temperature scans of the specific heat at consecutive magnetic fields are shown in Fig.~\ref{fig:HC} for fields applied along the (a) \textbf{a} and (c) \textbf{b} directions.
-Sharp $\lambda$-type anomalies mark the antiferromagnetic long range order (LRO) transition, where $T_N = 8$~K in zero field, consistent with susceptibility measurements.
-With increasing field, $T_N$ decreases, forming a LRO dome whose evolution agrees with the magnetization data in Fig.~\ref{fig:VSM}.
+Sharp $\lambda$-type anomalies mark the antiferromagnetic long-range order (LRO) transition, where $T_N = 8$~K in zero field, consistent with susceptibility measurements.
+With increasing field, $T_N$ decreases, forming an LRO dome whose evolution agrees with the magnetization data in Fig.~\ref{fig:VSM}.

-The specific heat probe allows for measurements below 2~K. Here additional low-energy features appear in field scans as plotted in Fig.~\ref{fig:HC}(b, d).
+The specific heat probe allows for measurements below 2~K. Here, additional low-energy features appear in field scans as plotted in Figs.~\ref{fig:HC}(b, d).
 Along \textbf{b}, a pronounced hump around 8~T at 200~mK, which splits at higher temperatures, signals a field-induced gap closing and re-opening.
-A significantly weaker, but similar feature occurs along \textbf{a} at 200~mK in higher fields of 10~T. Its amplitude increases significantly upon warming and it also splits in two components.
-Here it seems the gap softens significantly but does not fully close due to the large suppression of heat capacity from 400 to 200~mK.
+A significantly weaker, but similar feature occurs along \textbf{a} at 200~mK in higher fields of 10~T. Its amplitude increases significantly upon warming, and it also splits into two components.
+Here, it seems the gap softens significantly but does not fully close due to the large suppression of heat capacity from 400 to 200~mK.

-Additionally, in temperature scans at 8 and 14~T, along \textbf{b} [Fig.~\ref{fig:HC}(c)], a pronounced low temperature upturn is observed.
+Additionally, in temperature scans at 8 and 14~T, along \textbf{b} [Fig.~\ref{fig:HC}(c)], a pronounced low-temperature upturn is observed.
 The enhancement is attributed to nuclear specific heat.
-This might contradict the fact that it only appears in regions where magnetic heat capacity is significant, however it can be explained by nuclear degrees of freedom only being excited when hyperfine coupling of low energy/softening magnons or phonons becomes relevant, as also observed in Nd$_3$BWO$_9$ \cite{NBWO}.
+This might contradict the fact that it only appears in regions where magnetic heat capacity is significant; however, it can be explained by nuclear degrees of freedom only being excited when hyperfine coupling of low-energy/softening magnons or phonons becomes relevant, as also observed in Nd$_3$BWO$_9$ \cite{NBWO}.
 This causes the upturn to be invisible in regions without low energy electronic/lattice degrees of freedom \cite{nuc1, nuc2}.

-The specific heat measurements are plotted as false colorplot phase diagrams as a function of applied field and temperature in Fig.~\ref{fig:Phase diagram}(a, b) for an applied field along \textbf{a} and \textbf{b}, respectively.
+The specific heat measurements are plotted as false colorplot phase diagrams as a function of applied field and temperature in Figs.~\ref{fig:Phase diagram}(a, b) for an applied field along \textbf{a} and \textbf{b}, respectively.